LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-WK02D1-Identity-Intro.md

      - SecurityStamp - This property returns a value that is changed when the user identity is altered, such as by a password change.

-4. In Startup.cs, `ConfigureServices`, add:
+4. In Program.cs, add:
+   (for .NET 3.1, these changes go in Startup.cs, `ConfigureServices`)

    ```C#
    services.AddIdentity<AppUser, IdentityRole>()